0glabs/0g-doc/docs/build-with-0g/compute-network/cli.md

 - **Provider x:** The address of the provider.
 The address of the official provider is `0xf07240Efa67755B5311bc75784a061eDB47165Dd`.
 - **Available:** Indicates if the provider is available.
 If `✓`, the provider is available.
 If `✗`, the provider is occupied.
-- **Price Per Byte in Dataset (A0GI):** The service fee charged by the provider.
+- **Price Per Byte in Dataset (OG):** The service fee charged by the provider.
 The fee is currently based on the byte count of the dataset.
 Future versions may charge more accurately based on the token count of the dataset.

 ### List Preset Models